sanjeevkomma/Database/Database Replication.md

 * Synchronous Replication = All replicas have to be updated before host is acknowledged
 * Asynchronous Replication = Host is acknowledged after primary DB is updated.
 Replicas update asynchronously
 * Semi Synchronous Replication =
+* Databse Snapshot = Taking the state of Database at certain point of time

 # Terminology
 | #Feature  | #Comments |